 Key Learning: Pregnancy is a class that is protected under both federal and state law.
 Marital status is a class that is protected under certain state anti-discrimination laws.

-Sexual harassment training is important because harassment may involve various forms of verbal and physical conduct, of both a sexual or non-sexual nature, which have the purpose or effect of creating a hostile or offensive work environment.
+Sexual harassment compliance training is important because harassment may involve various forms of verbal and physical conduct, of both a sexual or non-sexual nature, which have the purpose or effect of creating a hostile or offensive work environment.

 What Constitutes Sexual Harassment?